gi-no/blog_mean_stack/article2.md

     };
 ```

-Now, fromNow filter is implemented.
+Now, the fromNow filter is implemented.

 So, let's use the filter on HTML template.
 We can use filter just by adding "|filter" at the end of "{{expression}}" style expression.
 Now, change from "{{thing.createdAt}}" to "{{thing.createdAt|fromNow}}".